aiblocks/.github/CODE_OF_CONDUCT.md

 * A private reprimand from the working group to the individual(s) involved.
 * A public reprimand.
 * An imposed vacation (i.e. asking someone to “take a week off” from a mailing list or Keybase).
-* A permanent or temporary ban from some or all Stellar spaces (mailing lists, Keybase, etc.)
+* A permanent or temporary ban from some or all AiBlocks spaces (mailing lists, Keybase, etc.)
 * A request for a public or private apology.

 We’ll respond within one week to the person who filed the report with either a resolution or an